irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 NOTE: Go to Slide 4

-#### SLIDE 4: Lesson Title
+#### SLIDE 4: Learning experience Title
-NOTE: Instructor transition while they have students' attention to the lesson title which is the answer to the challenge presented in the concrete experience.
+NOTE: Instructor transition while they have students' attention to the learning experience title which is the answer to the challenge presented in the concrete experience.
 NOTE: Go to Slide 5

-#### SLIDE 5: Lesson Objectives
+#### SLIDE 5: Learning experience Objectives
 **Instructional Lead-in:**
 "The learning objectives for this block are to recognize AI-generated content effectively using specific detection techniques for images, text, and video."